Premium. Proven. Loved. Study online at Deakin.

 Master of Teaching (Primary and Secondary)

 Master of Teaching (Primary)

 Master of Teaching English to Speakers of Other Languages

 Be inspired to inspire others

 Step out of the lecture room and into real classes.
-Through Deakin, you'll get classroom experience with our participating schools from your first year of study onwards.
+Through Deakin, you'll get classroom experience with some of our 1400 participating schools from your first year of study onwards.
 You can even take your teaching studies around the world.
-Learning is a journey after all.

 Our Global Education Program gives you an international perspective on teaching.
-Learn about different cultures by studying in Chile, Nepal or Switzerland.
-Our commitment to indigenous education means we also run a program in Australia's Northern Territory.
+Gain an understanding of intercultural education by studying in Chile, Nepal, Switzerland or Vanuatu.

 Hands-on experience before you graduate